 For many folks, talking to a healthcare provider about your health and body can be intimidating.
 You may be asked questions that can be difficult to discuss, such as your family health history and your own health history and behaviors, including use of alcohol, tobacco and other drugs, sexual behavior, and interpersonal violence.

 You might feel uncomfortable answering some questions or unsure how the provider will respond to your concerns.
 However, being able to communicate with your healthcare provider about your health and concerns is critical for them to provide you with the highest quality and most accurate care.
 Your healthcare provider should be able to give you straightforward, nonjudgmental feedback and guidance about your body and wellness, but they have to start with the whole picture!
 We hope to cultivate a space where you feel comfortable sharing, where your concerns are heard, and your needs are met.
 If this is not the case, please let us know how we can do better by using our feedback form.

 All UHC services are confidential by law.
 See Confidentiality for details.

 Lots of people get nervous and their minds go blank in health care situations, so it may be helpful to prep a little.
 You can make the best use of your time by writing down questions and bringing them to your visit.
 Our Terps Ask page may help you get started.

 Keep your own documentation:

-Maintaining copies of your health information is a good way to take ownership of your body, health and health care.
+Maintaining copies of your health information is a good way to take ownership of your body, wellbeing, and health care.
 Keep a record of what happened at each visit plus anything you want to follow up on.